Garlic Air Fryer Pork Tenderloin

 - cooking spray

-- 2 tbsp garlic scape pesto (recipe link below) or 2 small heads roasted garlic
+- 2 tablespoon garlic scape pesto (recipe link below) or 2 small heads roasted garlic

 - kosher salt